RISE (kickboxing): Rules

 The original RISE rules allowed strikes with fists and elbows, but prohibited knee strikes.
 Passivity from fighters was penalized by half point deductions.
 From May 16, 2010, RISE adopted K-1 rules which allowed for a single knee strike, but prohibited elbow strikes.
 The bouts are contested across three rounds lasting three minutes.
 Two additional extra rounds can be fought.
 The fighters wear shorts or tight kick pants, while women must additionally wear a top.
 All fighters must have a mouth guard.
-Elbow strikes, excessive petroleum jelly usage, eye pokes, throws, and unsporting behavior may all results in a point deduction.
+Elbow strikes, excessive petroleum jelly usage, eye pokes, throws, and unsporting behavior may all result in a point deduction.

+If a fighter fails to make weight, they will be afforded a second opportunity two hours after the initial weigh-in.
+Should they pass, they will be fined a percentage of their purse and will be given a point deduction.
+If they're above weight by 2 kilograms or more, they will be disqualified and the bout will be declared a no-contest.
+If they fail the second weigh-in but aren't above 2 kilograms, they will be given a two-point deduction, will be fined a portion of their purse, and may be forced to fight in 10 oz gloves, if their opponent so chooses.
+The fighter must still be within 5% of the contracted weight, three hours before the event is supposed to take place.

-The KANARIMON events are contested across three rounds of two minutes.
+The fights in amateur events called RISE NOVA (formerly KAMINARIMON) are contested across three rounds of two minutes.
 Alongside all the prohibitions present in RISE fights, knee strikes to the head are likewise prohibited.
 Single matches don't have an extension rounds in case of a draw, while tournament draws result in a single one minute extra round.

 Broadcast

-RISE events are broadcast by AbemaTV domestically in Japan.
-RISE World Series events are broadcast by FITE TV.
-Event replays are posted on YouTube.
+RISE events are broadcast by AbemaTV domestically in Japan, with full matches from these events later posted on their YouTube channel.
+RISE World Series events were previously streamed outside of Japan on FITE TV (now TrillerTV).